What is GENDER?

 What is SEX CATEGORY?

-Placement in a sex category is achieved through application of the sex criteria, but in everyday life, categorization is established and sustained by the socially required identificatory displays that proclaim one’s membership in one or the other category.
+Placement in a sex category is achieved through the application of the sex criteria, but in everyday life, categorization is established and sustained by the socially required identificatory displays that proclaim one’s membership in one or another category.
 Sex & sex category can vary independently; that is, it is possible to claim membership in a sex category even when the sex criteria are lacking (Doing Gender, West & Zimmerman, 1987).

-What is patriarchy?
+What is PATRIARCHY?

 Patriarchy (rule by fathers) is a social system in which men are the primary authority figures central to social organization and the central roles of political leadership, moral authority, and control of property, and where fathers hold authority over women and children.
 It implies an institution of ‘male’ rule and privilege, and entails ‘female’ subordination.
 Many patriarchal societies are also patrilineal, meaning that property and title are inherited by the male lineage.
 Patriarchy can manifest itself socially, politically, and economically.

-What is cisheteropatriarchy?
+What is CISHETEROPATRIARCHY?

 A system of power based on the supremacy & dominance of cisheterosexual men through the exploitation & oppression of women and LGBTQIA* people.
 Also referred to as sexism.
 This includes oppressive constructs such as homophobia, transphobia, biphobia, etc..